Kipamojo/kipamojo.github.io/_posts/2018-12-19-Day-trip-from-Amsterdam-Visiting-the-Winter-Efteling.markdown

 Most of the attractions in *Marerijk* are well-suitable for children. *Droomvlucht* is one of the oldest rides in the Efteling and is a must-go.
 It’s a dark ride through a beautiful dream world with fairies and magical creatures. *Villa Volta* is a cursed villa with a main room that appears to turn upside-down, and is also worth visiting.

-{% include img-center.html path="/assets/img/efteling-draak.jpg" alt="The Dragon" %}
+{% include img-center.html path="/assets/img/efteling-draak.jpg" alt="The Dragon in the Winter Efteling" %}

 {% include caption.html text="The Dragon" size=15 %}

-{% include img-center.html path="/assets/img/efteling-roodkapje.jpg" alt="Little Red Riding Hood" %}
+{% include img-center.html path="/assets/img/efteling-roodkapje.jpg" alt="Little Red Riding Hood in the Winter Efteling" %}

 {% include caption.html text="Little Red Riding Hood" size=15 %}